2 envelopes dry yeast

 When measuring flour by volume, spoon the flour lightly into the cup.
 Never pack and never use the measuring cup as a scoop.
 The flour packs down and whatever you are baking will be too dense.
 Spoon it in and you’ll be fine.

 Kneading is an important part of making yeast breads.
-Once you have stirred it together, turn the still sticky dough out onto a liberally floured surface.
+Once you have stirred it together, turn the still sticky dough out onto a lightly floured surface.
 Sprinkle on more flour.
 Then fold the dough in half and push it down firmly with the heels of your hands to press it together.
 Give the dough a quarter turn, fold, and push.
-Repeat this, going round and round with the dough, sprinkling on more flour whenever the dough feels sticky.
-Depending upon how you measured, you may just need half a cup of extra flour or you may use quite a bit more.
+Repeat this, going round and round with the dough, sprinkling on tiny bits of flour whenever the dough feels sticky.
+Depending upon how you measured, you may just need half a cup of extra flour, or you may use quite a bit more.

-The goal is not to measure the added flour, it is to have a lovely smooth round of dough that springs back when poked with a finger.
+Don’t worry about measuring the added flour.
+The goal is to have a lovely smooth round of dough that springs back when poked with a finger.
 Another test for well kneaded yeast dough is to give the dough a pinch.
 Does it have the consistency of your ear lobe?
 Then the dough is ready to rise.
 Kneading is hard work.
 It builds up the strength in your hands, arms, and shoulders.
 It also gets everything activated so the dough rises well.